wkhere/stackless/Doc/library/signal.rst

 .. function:: siginterrupt(signalnum, flag)

    Change system call restart behaviour: if *flag* is :const:`False`, system calls will be restarted when interrupted by signal *signalnum*, otherwise system calls will be interrupted.
 Returns nothing.
 Availability: Unix (see the man page :manpage:`siginterrupt(3)` for further information).

-   Note that installing a signal handler with :func:`signal` will reset the restart behaviour to interruptible by implicitly calling :cfunc:`siginterrupt` with a true *flag* value for the given signal.
+   Note that installing a signal handler with :func:`signal` will reset the restart behaviour to interruptible by implicitly calling :c:func:`siginterrupt` with a true *flag* value for the given signal.

 .. function:: signal(signalnum, handler)